sportsdunia logo

 Eden Gardens cricket Stadium (image credits: Official X account of BCCI | X/@BCCI)

-Eden Gardens is the oldest stadium in India the second-largest cricket stadium in India and the third-largest in the world.
+Eden Gardens is the oldest stadium in India, the second-largest cricket stadium in India, and the third-largest in the world.
 The stadium has a seating capacity of 68,000 fans.
 The Cricket Association of Bengal (CAB) currently operates the stadium.
 It has witnessed some of the greatest games in cricket history, from the 1987 World Cup final to the ICC T20 World Cup 2016 final and many IPL games as well.
 The stadium has excellent facilities and a passionate crowd, making it a great place for cricket.

 It has also been described as “cricket’s answer to the Colosseum.” and called the “Mecca of Indian cricket” because it was the first multi-purpose-built ground for the sport.
-But one of the disadvantage of this stadium is that it is one of the smallest cricket stadium in India as per the boundary size.
+But one of the disadvantages of this stadium is that it is one of the smallest stadium in India as per the boundary size.
 The venue hosted the first Test match between England and India in 1934.
 The first One Day International between India and Pakistan was in 1987.

 Advertisement

-5. The Wanderers | South Africa | Capacity-34,000
+5. The Wanderers | South Africa | Capacity-28,000

 smallest-cricket-stadiums-in-the-world